etjernst/etjernst.github.io/_resources/git-tutorial.md

 <span class="gt-num">07</span>
 <p class="gt-eyebrow">undo</p>
 <h2>When it goes wrong, and it will</h2>
 <p>The reward for committing often is that mistakes stop being scary.
-Say you let an AI rewrite your whole cleaning script and it is quietly broken.
+Say that you let an AI rewrite your whole cleaning script and it is quietly broken.
 One command throws away the mess and drops you back at your last commit:</p>
 <pre><code>git restore clean.do      <span class="o"># just this file</span>
 git restore .             <span class="o"># everything uncommitted</span></code></pre>
+<p>Anything you committed is safe; only your uncommitted edits to tracked files vanish.
+Two honest caveats.
+If you already ran <code>git add</code> on the broken version, use <code>git restore --staged --worktree .</code> instead, which undoes the staged and unstaged changes together.
+And if the AI created brand-new files, git is not tracking them yet. <code>git restore</code> leaves those alone, so you delete them by hand.</p>
-<p>Anything you had committed is safe; only the uncommitted edits vanish.
-This is the command that lets you be brave.
+<p>With that caveat, this is the command that lets you be brave.
 Try the wild idea, and if it flops, <code>git restore .</code> and you are home.</p>
 </section>

 <section class="gt-sec gt-shade reveal" id="ai">